 To test a live wire, you need a non-contact voltage tester or a pen voltage tester.
 The non-contact voltage testers detect the current at a far distance.
 Hence, you will only place it at proximity, and it will detect if any current is flowing in the wire.

 On the other hand, we have the tester pens.
 These voltage testers have tips that you place on the wire while holding on the far end.
-The tester pens have LED which lights differently on presence or absence of the current, and an LCD screen where you take your reading.
+The tester pens have LED which lights differently in the presence or absence of the current, and an LCD screen where you take your reading.

 Q: Is a voltage tester the same as a circuit tester?